cpbotha/cpbotha.github.io/content/posts/2009-05-21-you-must-vaccinate.md

 In some cases, parents opt for spreading out the vaccinations, because they mistakenly think that this is safer than not doing so.
-The flawed idea that administering all these vaccines together could be dangerous is called the &#8220;vaccine overload hypothesis&#8221;.
+The flawed idea that administering all these vaccines together could be dangerous is called the “vaccine overload hypothesis”.
 It is flawed for the reasons:

   * Common childhood ilnesses represent a much heavier load on the infant immune system.
   * The vaccination cocktail given currently represents less than 10% of the immunological load of the vaccinations given to children in the 80s.